MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpnspv2lookupservicebegin.md

 The
 <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nc-ws2spi-lpnspv2startup">NSPv2Startup</a> function is called each time a new client process begins using namespace provider.
 Providers may use the
 client session argument pointed to by the <i>ppvClientSessionArg</i> parameter to store information about this session.
-If a value was specified for the client session argument in the call to the <b>NSPv2Startup</b> function, then this same client session argument is passed in the  <i>lpvClientSessionArg </i> parameter to the <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nc-ws2spi-lpnsplookupservicebegin">NSPv2LookupServiceBegin</a> function.
+If a value was specified for the client session argument in the call to the **NSPv2Startup** function, then this same client session argument is passed in the  <i>lpvClientSessionArg </i> parameter to the <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nc-ws2spi-lpnsplookupservicebegin">NSPv2LookupServiceBegin</a> function.

-If <b>LUP_CONTAINERS</b> is specified in a call, avoid all other restriction values.
+If **LUP_CONTAINERS** is specified in a call, avoid all other restriction values.
 If any are supplied, the name service provider must decide if it can support this restriction over the containers.
 If not, it should return an error.

 Some name service providers may have other means of finding containers.
 For example, containers can all be of some well-known type, or of a set of well-known types, and therefore a query restriction could be created for finding them.
-No matter what other means the name service provider has for locating containers, <b>LUP_CONTAINERS</b> and <b>LUP_NOCONTAINERS</b> take precedence.
-Therefore, if a query restriction is given that includes containers, specifying <b>LUP_NOCONTAINERS</b> will prevent the container items from being returned.
-Similarly, no matter what the query restriction, if <b>LUP_CONTAINERS</b> is given, only containers should be returned.
-If a namespace does not support containers and <b>LUP_CONTAINERS</b> is specified, it should return <a href="https://docs.microsoft.com/windows/desktop/WinSock/windows-sockets-error-codes-2">WSANO_DATA</a>.
+No matter what other means the name service provider has for locating containers, **LUP_CONTAINERS** and **LUP_NOCONTAINERS** take precedence.
+Therefore, if a query restriction is given that includes containers, specifying **LUP_NOCONTAINERS** will prevent the container items from being returned.
+Similarly, no matter what the query restriction, if **LUP_CONTAINERS** is given, only containers should be returned.
+If a namespace does not support containers and **LUP_CONTAINERS** is specified, it should return <a href="https://docs.microsoft.com/windows/desktop/WinSock/windows-sockets-error-codes-2">WSANO_DATA</a>.

 The preferred method of obtaining the containers within another container, is the call: